Title: Navy Damage Controlman Chief Petty Officer, World War II, Korea, Vietnam

 Screenshot (3125)

 The year 1926 was when Germany joined the League of Nations, Adolf Hitler began strengthening his control over the Nazi Party, and Joseph Goebbels became the party’s chief propagandist.
-It was also the year Fred left the country, the place of his birth 20 years earlier, to build a new life in New York.
+It was also the year Fred Bockstahler left the country, the place of his birth 20 years earlier, to build a new life in New York.

 Three years later, his brother Walter joined him in a boarding house in the Bronx owned by Germans.
 They adapted to the new culture and both worked in a factory as furniture polishers.
-A few other Germans lived there along with a Polish rabbi and his family.
+A few other Germans lived in the house, along with a Polish rabbi and his family.
 In due time Fred met a Swedish girl, Edith Weonerstram, and they exchanged vows in a June wedding in 1932.

 The couple moved to 237th Street in the Bronx, which is about as far north as possible and still reside in New York City.
 They remained childless but Fred made a good middle-class income as an organ builder for a local manufacturer.